-In view of the related party relationship with the entity to whom the subordinated loan has been granted, the Directors consider that no credit risk arises on such exposure.
+In view of the related party relationship with the entity to whom the subordinated loan has been granted, the Directors consider that no credit risk arises on such exposure arose as at 31 December 2021.
+This loan was subsequently repaid during the year ended 31 December 2022.